Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 Jul 18, 2023 | 2 comments

-You can have these super juicy lamb burgers on the table in less than 30 minutes – just mix lamb with ingredients you probably already have, then pan-fry for 5 minutes on each side.
+You can have these super juicy lamb burgers on the table in less than 30 minutes – just mix ground lamb with Greek-inspired ingredients you probably already have, then pan-fry for five minutes on each side.
 Load on the Greek-style toppings for a fun twist on your regular burger night.

 Lamb burger on a wooden board, with tzatziki and spinach.

 Get ready for a very Mediterranean twist on burger night.
-Packed with gorgeous Greek flavours, you’re going to love these juicy lamb burgers.
-They’re fab for weeknights but work equally well for weekend entertaining, barbecues or as an elevated game-day watch party bite (they would even make VERY cute mini burgers or sliders).
+Packed with gorgeous Greek flavors, these lovely juicy lamb burgers are fabulous for weeknights, but work equally well for weekend entertaining, barbecues, and grilling or as an elevated game-day watch party bite.
+They would even make VERY cute mini burgers or sliders.

-I’ve paired the spiced lamb burger patties with some very fresh, zingy Greek and Mediterranean accompaniments but you can really get creative here.
-Swap the burger buns for pita bread or flatbreads, serve them with a chopped Greek salad and sauces on the side for a low-carb version, or make the mixture, then cook it without forming patties to make a very delicious topping for hummus.
+I’ve paired the spiced lamb burger patties with some very fresh, zingy Greek and Mediterranean accompaniments, but you can really get creative here.
+Swap the burger buns for pita bread or two-ingredient dough flatbreads, serve them with a chopped Greek salad and sauces on the side for a low-carb version, or make the mixture, then cook it without forming patties to make a very delicious topping for creamy oil-free hummus.

 Ingredients for Greek lamb burger laid out on a grey marble background and labelled.